loucifer-x/arasaka/README.md

 > Governments and institutions possess computing power that far exceeds mine.
 They have dedicated teams, vast resources, extensive camera networks, and access to a vast array of data pools.

-**So, what's actually possible when surveillance software and hardware are built on a national scale?**

-> *Just imagine the capabilities of technocratic governments with billions to spend on hardware and developers, not to mention all the data in the world at their fingertips.*

 # Thoughts